egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 environmental flows limited by the abundance of exotic vegetation or livestock grazing?

-The models will aim to quantify vegetation responses (indicated by plant cover) to environmental flows and to quantify the effect of exotic vegetation cover or livestock grazing presence on these responses.
+The models will aim to quantify vegetation responses (indicated by the level or change in plant cover or diversity) to environmental flows and to quantify the effect of exotic vegetation cover or livestock grazing presence on these responses.
 Vegetation cover data that will be the response variables to models (and exotic vegetation covariates) are collected on the individual species level but will likely be grouped into relevant response classes.
+These data also enable evaluation of vegetation diversity within relevant response classes.
 The specific groupings are yet to be determined.
 More information on these groupings is provided below in 2.4.

+The models will require a certain amount of flexibility to be able to change the timeframes over which data are compared and the set of predictor variables that will change depending on the timeframes selected.
+Funding constraints and client objectives may also require changes to the modelling process or purpose at any point.
+Currently there are no significant limitations on model development - sufficient time and funding resources - but this may change.

+The models themselves will be analysed by assessing the model fit and parameters indicating suitability of model structure given the data.
+The specific tests to be used will depend on the model structure used.
+More information is provided in 3.2 and 3.3.
+Future study will investigate the predictive capacity of the models within and between different waterways to enable transferability of the data, but this is beyond the scope of the current piece of work and is not described further here.

+Future research will involve testing scenarios of different flow regimes to what we have observed.
+This includes estimating the expected data we would have collected if the flows that were delivered were not delivered - thus effectively modelling a control or counterfactual dataset to the observed data.
+It also includes testing various future scenarios with different hypothetical future regimes in the medium (\<5yr) or long (\>5yr) term.
+However, again this is likely to be beyond the scope of the current study which will focus solely on the collected data.

-The two primary users of the model outputs are: 1) funders of environmental water (i.e. state and federal governments) to understand the magnitude of the outcomes of their investment, and the limitations or barriers to benefits; and 2) managers of environmental water (i.e. CMAs) to guide and improve management decisions for environmental benefits.
+The three primary users of the model outputs are: 1) funders of environmental water (i.e. state and federal governments) to understand the magnitude of the outcomes of their investment, and the limitations or barriers to benefits; 2) managers of environmental water (i.e. CMAs) to guide and improve management decisions for environmental benefits;
+and 3) other researchers working in the field of waterway flow management and environmental flows locally and internationally.

 ### 1.1.4 Output (or response) variable(s)